Writing a good carpenter resume is essential if you want to successfully apply for a carpentry job - and get an interview.

-I did something pretty sneaky when I was looking for a job not long after I finished my apprenticeship all those years ago.
+I'm not proud of it but did something pretty sneaky when I was looking for a job not long after I finished my apprenticeship all those years ago.
 I posted a job advert on Gumtree for an all-rounder carpenter and asked applicants to send me their CV's/carpentry resumes to an e-mail address I set up.
-I got nearly 20 resumes, and used what I learned from them to make a really good carpentry resume of my own before applying for jobs.
+I got over 10 resumes and used the ideas I learned from them to make a really good carpentry resume of my own before applying for any jobs.
 I didn't copy what skills or experience they said they had, I used my own.
 I just checked out the competition and made a carpentry CV I thought was pretty good (I definitely found out what not to include in a CV).
 Of course, I'm not suggesting you do that ;-)

-If you think about it, a carpentry resume is basically your own personal advert detailing everything you've achieved and are capable of, and is your chance to impress a potential employer enough to get an interview.
-It needs to be detailed enough to tell the reader everything they need to know about you, whilst being well organised and easy to read.
+If you think about it, a carpentry resume is basically your own personal advert detailing everything you've achieved, are capable of and is your chance to impress a potential employer enough to get an interview.
+It needs to be detailed enough to tell the reader enough for them to consider hiring you, whilst being well organised and easy to read.
 Too long or boring and it may just end up in the bin.

-It will boost your chances massively if you look at the job advertisement, do some research about the company you are applying to work for and tailor the resume to suit their requirements.
-That way, you can highlight the skills you possess that they are looking for.
-Don't 'lie', just highlight the most relevant areas in your skill-set to the job they advertised.
-Don't waste your own or the readers time by boasting in the carpenter resume about just how good you are at roofing if you're applying for a job installing kitchens for example.
+It will boost your chances massively if you look at the job advertisement, do some research about the company you are applying to work for and tailor your Carpenter Resume to suit the requirements of the job you are applying for.
+That way, you can highlight and emphasize the skills you possess that they are looking for.
+It is not a case of lying, just highlight the most relevant areas in your skill-set to the job they advertised.
+Do not waste your own or the readers time by boasting in the carpenter resume about just how good you are at roofing if you're applying for a job installing kitchens for example..